 Instead, the new law hampers the activities of civic groups seeking to register and mobilize voters in their communities.
 In so doing, the law violates these groups’ freedom of speech, freedom of association, and due process rights under the First and Fourteenth Amendments to the U.S. Constitution.

-CLC has challenged the law in court on behalf of the League of Women Voters of Tennessee, Mid-South Peace and Justice Center, the American Muslim Advisory Council, Rock the Vote, and Spread the Vote.
+CLC has challenged the law in court on behalf of the League of Women Voters of Tennessee, Mid-South Peace and Justice Center, American Muslim Advisory Council, Memphis Central Labor Council, Rock the Vote, and HeadCount.
 These civic organizations have actively engaged in voter registration and mobilization in Tennessee in the past and intend to continue doing so in the future.
 CLC’s co-counsel are the American Civil Liberties Union Foundation, the ACLU Foundation of Tennessee, and the Fair Elections Center.

 CLC and its co-counsel have also sent a notice letter to the Secretary of State informing him of the ways in which the new state law violates the National Voter Registration Act.